 The Board utilizes the BreEZe system and was part of Release 1 in 2013.
-Since then, the Board has been very active in identify and requesting change requests to improve the system.
+Since then, the Board has been very active in identifying and requesting changes to improve the system.
 The Department of Consumer Affairs (DCA) Office of Information Services has been responsive to these requests.
 Since it last sunset in 2019 the Board has established online applications for supervisor self-assessments, law and ethics re-examination, LMFT clinical re-examination, initial license, name changes, address changes, and license upgrades.
 The most notable change request that are currently being worked on are:

 - A redesign of the Board's current rank-based licensing structure.
-While these changes will are not user facing changes to the system, they will allow the Board to better utilize the BreEZe system capabilities. - Implementation of an online AMFT, ASW, and APCC registration application.
+While these changes are not user facing changes to the system, they will allow the Board to better utilize the BreEZe system capabilities. - Implementation of online AMFT, ASW, and APCC registration applications.
 This is expected to be fully released by the middle of 2025.